SELF INTRODUCTION

 It’s amazing how life changes.

-Soon I may have a job ... one of those boring jobs in an office, but I need money to survive ... to pay the bills ...
+Soon, I may have a job... one of those boring office jobs.
+But I need money to survive, to pay the bills.

-One day I want be able to devote myself to just drawing my manga, "THE SENTIMENT OF LIFE".
+One day, I hope to be able to devote myself entirely to drawing my manga, The Sentiment of Life.

-Stop working in boring jobs and do things I don't like.
+I want to stop working at boring jobs and doing things I don’t enjoy.

-Thank you for reading my story until the end.
+Thank you for reading my story to the end.

-Please do not forget to share this website with your friends.
+Please don’t forget to share this website with your friends.

-That would help me a lot to keep growing.
+That would help me a lot in continuing to grow.

-This month begins with o lot of changes in my life.
+This month begins with a lot of changes in my life.

-I could get a job contract as full-time employee, doing something completely different.
+I was able to secure a full-time job contract, doing something completely different.

-Unfortunately if I want to survive and be able to pay the bills I need this job ... at least for the moment.
+Unfortunately, if I want to survive and pay the bills, I need this job... at least for now.

-This 2020 will be a very difficult year.
+This year, 2020, will be a very challenging one.

-Especially if I want to manage effectively the publication of new chapters and characters with my current status of a full-time employee.
+Especially if I want to effectively manage the publication of new chapters and develop new characters while working full-time.

-I will do what I can to combine the work with my greatest passion, this manga.
+I will do everything I can to balance my work with my greatest passion—this manga.

-Will let you people know any changes that I make!
+I’ll keep you all updated on any changes I make!

 FIRST CONCEPT ARTS OF